omnetpp/docs.omnetpp.org/tictoc/index.md

 has collected statistics (max,min,mean,count etc) about the hop count of the arriving messages, so let's collect the same data here, too.

-The <tt>source</tt> key specifies the signal we want our statistic to attach to.
+The `source` key specifies the signal we want our statistic to attach to.
-The <tt>record</tt> key can be used to tell what should be done with the received data.
+The `record` key can be used to tell what should be done with the received data.
 In our case we sepcify that each value must be saved in a vector file (vector) and also we need to calculate min,max,mean,count etc. (stats).
-(NOTE: <tt>stats</tt> is just a shorthand for min, max, mean, sum, count etc.) With this step we have finished our model.
+(NOTE: `stats` is just a shorthand for min, max, mean, sum, count etc.) With this step we have finished our model.

 Now we have just realized that we would like to see a histogram of the hopCount on the tic[1] module.
-On the other hand we are short on disk storage and we are not interested having the vector data for the first three module <tt>tic</tt> 0,1,2.
+On the other hand we are short on disk storage and we are not interested having the vector data for the first three module `tic` 0,1,2.
 No problem.
 We can add our histogram and remove the unneeded vector recording without even touching the C++ or NED files.
 Just open the INI file and modify the statistic recording: